Michael Shishman of Bulgaria: Peace agreement and involvement in Byzantine civil war

 Following the victory of Andronikos III over his grandfather, Michael Shishman attempted to gain some lands by force.
 He invaded Thrace in June 1328 and pillaged the vicinities of Viza but retreated before the advance of Andronikos III.
 Another showdown in front of Adrianople 60 days later ended without battle and with the renewal of the peace treaty in October 1328, after which Michael Shishman returned to his country, but not before securing a large payoff.
 In return, the Bulgarians gave back the fortress of Bukelon which they had taken during the initial stages of the campaign.
-In the beginning of the next year the Bulgarian emperor requested a personal meeting with his Byzantine counterpart to negotiate a definitive treaty and joint military operations against the growing power of Serbia.
+At the beginning of the next year the Bulgarian emperor requested a personal meeting with his Byzantine counterpart to negotiate a definitive treaty and joint military operations against the growing power of Serbia.
 In the locality known as Krimni between Sozopol and Anchialus the two signed "lasting peace and eternal alliance".